practicusai/docs/docs/technical-tutorial/how-to/configure-advanced-gpu.md

 Practicus AI simplifies advanced GPU management through the intuitive management UI:

 **Open Practicus AI Management Console**:
-- Access the platform's web console for infrustructure management.
+- Access the platform's web console for infrastructure management.

 **Select Worker Sizes**:
 - Choose from predefined worker sizes or create a new one to include GPU capacity :